Skip to content

 How Do I Unfreeze (Thaw) My Credit?

-When placing a freeze on your file, you'll set a username, and you'll receive a PIN from each bureau.
+When placing a freeze on your file, you'll set a username and password for each bureau.

-It's critical to keep those numbers in a safe place so if you need to lift a credit freeze – you can do so quickly.
+It's critical to keep that information in a safe place so you can quickly lift a credit freeze if necessary.
 You may also have to set security questions and answers to verify your identity when you log in.

-The most important thing to remember is, if your credit file is frozen, you may face a delay in having a creditor access it.
+The most important thing to remember is that if your credit file is frozen, you may face a delay in having a creditor access it.
 For some people, this is a problem.
 But for others, it isn't an issue at all.

 Some people think it's also a great way to stop yourself from making an impulse decision to get a new credit card or open a line of credit.
 The time and work it takes to lift the freeze may be all someone needs to stop themselves from taking on more debt.